-Components Weighting Paper 1 The history and culture of Pakistan 1 hour 30 minutes 50% Section A (25 marks) - candidates answer one compulsory question made up of four parts: (a), (b), (c), and (d), which are linked by a common theme.
-Parts (a) and (b) are source-based questions using historical sources, either text or pictures/graphic.
-Candidates use and interpret each source in answering the questions.
-Section B (50 marks) - candidates answer two questions from a choice of four .
-Each question has three parts: one part testing knowledge (4 marks) A factual answer of no more than one short paragraph is required. one part testing knowledge and understanding includes selecting relevant and appropriate information (7 marks) Answers require at least two paragraphs of writing. one part testing knowledge, understanding and analytical and evaluative ability (14 marks) This includes the ability to synthesise information, the appropriate use of selected relevant examples and the ability to compare and contrast.
+Components Weighting Paper 1 The history and culture of Pakistan 1 hour 30 minutes 50% Section A (25 marks) - candidates answer one compulson four parts: (a), (b), (c), and (d), which are linked by a comm (b) are source-based questions using historical sources, ei- graphic.
+Candidates use and interpret each source in answ Section B (50 marks) - candidates answer two questions from a choice of four .
+Each question has three parts: one part testing knowledge (4 marks) A factual answer of no more than one short paragraph is required. one part testing knowledge and understanding include appropriate information (7 marks) s selecting relevant and Answers require at least two paragraphs of writing. one part testing knowledge, understanding and analyti (14 marks) cal and evaluative ability This includes the ability to synthesise information, the appropriate use of selected relevant examples and the ability to compare and contrast.
 This question should be answered in an essay, in continuous prose of approximately two pages of writing, not in note form.
 Total 75 marks.
 Externally assessed. and: Paper 2 The environment of Pakistan 1 hour 30 minutes 50% Candidates answer three questions (25 marks each) from a choice of five .
 Each question: consists of four separate parts: (a), (b), (c) and (d); each part may be divided into one or more sub-parts requires the ability to interpret and analyse resources in the question; there may be diagrams, graphs, maps, photographs, tables and written material.
 Part (d) of each question specifically assesses analysis skills. requires the evaluation of information.
 Total 75 marks.
 Externally assessed.